ElektraInitiative/libelektra/doc/CODING.md

 conventions).
 So do not give this responsibility out of hands entirely.
 You can [use docker](/doc/tutorials/run_reformatting_script_with_docker.md) to ensure that you have the correct version of all our reformatting tools at hand.
+You can also enable that formatting runs automatically before commiting using `scripts/dev/enable-pre-commit-hook` and disable it again using `scripts/dev/disable-pre-commit-hook`

 ### C Guidelines